ImageMagick/Usage-Markdown/canvas/index.md

 If you are not worried about the exact size of the tiled image, you can just append the image together multiple times.

-For example here we tile the image in a 3x3 array.
+For example, here we tile the image in a 3x3 array.

 ~~~
 convert tree.gif \